mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 	1. Download traditional authorities: MWI_adm2.shp
 1. Adding TA and LZ ids to DHS clusters
 1. Removing HH entries with invalid or unknown values
-1. Aggregating HH data to DHA clusters, and then joining to traditional authorities to get: ta_capacity_2010
+1. Aggregating HH data to DHS clusters, and then joining to traditional authorities to get: ta_capacity_2010
 1. Removing index and livestock values that were NA
-1. Sum of Livestock by HH
+1. Sum of livestock by HH
 1. Scale adaptive capacity fields (from DHS data) on scale of 1 - 5 to match Malcomb et al.
-1. Weight capacity based on table 2 in Malcomb et al.
+1. Weight capacity based on Table 2 in Malcomb et al.
 	1. Calculate capacity by summing all weighted capacity fields
 1. Summarize capacity from households to traditional authorities
 1. Joining mean capacities to TA polygon layer
-1. Making capacity score resemble Malcomb et al's work (scores on range of 0-20) by multiplying capacity score by 20
+1. Making capacity score resemble Malcomb et al.'s work (scores on range of 0-20) by multiplying capacity score by 20
 1. Categorizing capacities using natural jenks methods
 1. Creating blank raster and setting extent of Malawi - CRS: 4326
 1. Reproject, clip and resampling flood risk and drought exposure rasters to new extent and cell size